nbry/forleti-be/README.md

 # Forleti - Backend
 The Forleti project is an implementation of a settings menu for a rapidly growing social media application.
 This project was built with focuses on ease of development and collaboration.
 Forleti utilizes a modular programming style, clear annotations, and expressive tests.

 This repository is the REST API backend for the blogging app, written with Flask and PostgreSQL.
 It features a modular design, with an Application Factory Pattern, Blueprints, and testing fixtures.
-The goal is to eventually utilize microservices architecture.
+The goal is to eventually utilize a microservices architecture.

 Check out the Frontend Repository [here!](https://github.com/nbry/forleti-fe "here!")